To Argue, Argument, Argumentation, Argumentative:

 S: — Pierre argumente en faveur de P, “Peter argues that P”

-S: — Pierre argue que… “Peter arguesF that…”
+S: — Pierre argue que… “Peter arguesF that so-and-so”

-the extreme right arguesF that…
+The extreme right arguesF that…

-introduces an argumentation considered as weak or invalid.
-That is, the verbs arguerF and argumenterF have opposing orientations.
-The former values discourse as argumentative, whereas the latter suggests that it posits only pseudo-arguments.
+That is, the verbs arguerF and argumenterF have opposite orientations.
+The former values discourse content as arguments, while the latter suggests that it only presents pseudo-arguments.

-(Complete example, S. Convergent argumentation)
+(Complete example, see Convergent argumentation)

 [1] Quoted after Dashiell Hammett, The Four Great Novels.
 Picador, 1982.
 P. 725-726.